4 Key Questions that are typically asked at a Japanese Job Interview

 This is not a time to bad mouth your previous employer, even if you did leave on undesirable terms.
 Also, try to avoid lying about your performance or adaptability in the previous company.
 Your interviewers can simply conduct a background check on you by contacting the previous company and this can make you look bad as an interviewee in general, so keep that in mind!

 A better strategy, however, would be to use this question to talk positively about the company that you are interviewing with.
-A safe answer would be that you enjoyed your time at your previous company and learned a lot but you feel that you are ready for your next step in your career and that the new company can offer much more opportunities.
+A safe answer would be that you enjoyed your time at your previous company and learned a lot but you feel that you are ready for your next step in your career and that the new company can offer many more opportunities.

 Once again remember that it isn’t so much about what you say but how you say it.
 If you deliver your answer smoothly and with confidence, the less likely your interviewer would be to ask you more detailed questions.